DonKarlssonSan/hicetnunc-wiki/General.md

 ## I received some tez, so i suppose I sold a work.
 But where do i see which OBJKT I sold?

 First of all, congratulations.

 This is one method of seeing which work sold:

 1. View your transactions on `www.tzkt.io/[input your wallet address here]`
 2. Click on the transaction
-3. Copy the persons wallet and go to their hic profile with it
+3. Copy the persons wallet address and go to their hic profile with it
 4. Look at their collections